*Disclaimer – This is NOT a paid or sponsored post, this honest Ericeira hostel review is based on my own experiences in this hostel*

 It comes equipped with a fridge, space to store your own food, a couple of electric hobs, a toaster, kettle, and microwave.
 Although there is not an actual stove the hobs do the job and there may be a stove and oven in the future.

-The hostel also offers a FREE breakfast in the morning between 8.30 to 11 am with an assortment of freshly baked bread, spreads, hams and cheese, tea and coffee and cereal.
+The hostel also offers a FREE breakfast in the morning between 8.30 to 11 am with like most backpacker hostels in Portugal It’s an assortment of freshly baked bread, spreads, hams and cheese, tea and coffee and cereal.

 The common areas